-Although we're hoping that you escaped damage, some of you may still be in the process of trying to find a tree service, roofer, contractor or home repair company to help you put things to rights.
+Although we're hoping you escaped damage, some of you may still be in the process of trying to find a tree service, roofer or contractor to help you put things to rights.

 Here are a few tips and red flags from Iowa Attorney General Tom Miller to keep in mind when you consider hiring someone to do the work.

 Be suspicious of tree removal, cleanup and home repair workers who show up at your door unbidden.
 They might be storm chasers — individuals who are constantly on the move from one disaster to another.
 Some of them might be trustworthy, but the problem is they're transient.
 You're likely to be unable to reach them if the work turns out to be unsatisfactory . . . if their 'fix' needs a fix.